-Based on the traffic data provided by iTransport LLP, the assessment below compares the different scenarios presented to determine the change in noise levels resulting from both the scheme in the opening year 2021 (based on worst case traffic flows of the whole site being occupied) and in a future assessment year 2031 (also based on worst case traffic flows).
+Based on the traffic data provided by iTransport LLP, the assessment below compares the different scenarios presented to determine the change in noise levels resulting from both the scheme in the opening year 2021 (based on worst-case traffic flows of the whole site being occupied) and in a future assessment year 2031 (also based on worst-case traffic flows).
 Reference is also given to the change in noise level that occurs from the change in traffic flows through general growth in traffic without the scheme.

-The Do Something traffic flows used in the assessment of the changes in road traffic incorporate committed developments and the proposed Park Farm development located to the east of the site.
+The Do Something traffic flows used in the assessment of the changes in road traffic incorporate the Ham Farm and Newhouse Farm development as well as the proposed Park Farm development located to the east of the site.
 In addition to this, the opening year assessment is presented giving "with mitigation" and "no mitigation" results.
 The mitigation described refers to a Sustainable Travel Plan, and is not described further in this report.
 More information can be found within the transport assessment that also accompanies this planning application.